-Determine Maximum and Minimum Elevations
+Determine Maximum and Minimum Elevations - Garmin BaseCamp

-after cleaning the track, double click on the track to bring up the detailed Track window.
+Double click on the track to bring up the detailed Track window.
 Read off the Max and Min values from the Elevation box.

-Determine Total Uphill/Total Downhill
+Determine Total Uphill / Total Downhill - Garmin BaseCamp

 - 1. Clean the track to remove trackpoints that contain "artificial" elevation changes, such as those recorded during lunch, and filter the track down to 500 trackpoints. - 2.
 In the Track window, click on Properties. - 3.
 Read off the total uphill and total downhill values, which are given as "ascent" and "descent", respectively, in the Elevation box.